syrkis/miiii/README.md

 3. Install the required dependencies using Poetry: `poetry install`
 4. Explore the various scripts and the Jupyter notebook to understand the project's workings
 5. Run analyses and extend the project's capabilities as desired

-## Contributing

-Contributions to extend MIIII's scope and enhance its analytical abilities are welcome.
-Please submit a pull request with any proposed changes.

-## License

-This project is licensed under the [insert license here].

-Let me know if you would like me to modify or expand the README in any way.
-The key elements are the project overview, structure breakdown, basic setup instructions, and guidance for contributing and licensing.